rishigondkar/GSoC-2020/posts/post02.md

 * The Rasa server and Action server are automatically started with the component conversationalAgent.
 * A Rasa Dialog has also been created to make it easy for users to train model, start an interactive session .etc All the features will be shared in further posts.
 * You can also use shell commands to execute the chatbot.
-Link to Rasa docs: https://rasa.com/docs/rasa/user-guide/command-line-interface/
+Link to Rasa docs [here!](https://rasa.com/docs/rasa/user-guide/command-line-interface/)

 ***
 Rishi Gondkar